 In the case of cells, this damage usually involves DNA molecules, proteins, and membranes, each of them involved in critical processes needed for living.

-The accumulation of damage over time manifests in our bodies, getting us weaker and more prone to disease.
+The accumulation of damage over time manifests in our bodies, making us weaker and more prone to disease.

 Changing eating habits results in a metabolic switch

-This concept refers to the changes produced at the cellular level that enact when switching to caloric-restriction dieting.
+This concept refers to the changes produced at the cellular level that occur when switching to caloric-restriction dieting.